biosustain/benchling-resources/guides/plate_map.md

-# Create a plate map
+# Try out Plate Maps

-Benchling plate mapping is a useful tool for planning, visualising and registering your plate experiments:
+Benchling plate mapping is a useful tool for **planning, visualising and registering** your plate experiments:

 - You can add multiple layers of annotations and values to create a digital record of your plate experiment.